 Merkel cell carcinoma (MCC) and many other skin cancers often can be found early, when they are likely to be easier to treat.

 You can play an important role in finding skin cancer early.
 Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.

 It’s important to check all over your skin, preferably once a month.
 Self-exams are best done in a well-lit room in front of a full-length mirror.
 Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

-All areas should be examined, including your palms and soles, scalp, ears, nails, and your back.
-(For a more thorough description of a skin self-exam, see our document Skin Cancer: Prevention and Early Detection.)
+Examine all areas, including your palms and soles, scalp, ears, nails, and your back.
+(For a more thorough description of a skin self-exam, see Skin Cancer: Prevention and Early Detection.)
 A friend or family member can also help you with these exams, especially for those hard-to-see areas, such as your scalp and back.

 Exam by a health care professional

-Regular skin exams are especially important for people who are at high risk of MCC or other skin cancers, such as people with reduced immunity (for example, those who have had an organ transplant).
+Having regular skin exams is especially important for people who are at high risk of MCC or other skin cancers, such as people with reduced immunity (for example, those who have had an organ transplant).
 Talk to your doctor about how often you should have your skin examined.

 Last Medical Review: 04/13/2015